-2 Children who live within the catchment area normally served by Huntington Primary Academy, with a sibling at Huntington Primary Academy at the time of admission.
+3.2 Children who live within the catchment area normally served by the preferred school, with a sibling at the preferred school at the time of admission.

 Catchment areas are designated by the Local Authority and are made available to parent/carers in the Guide for Parents, online at www.york.gov.uk, and upon request from the City of York School Services team.
 Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step- and foster-brothers or sisters);